hunter-read/lfg-notify-bot/README.md

 * **Q:** You should make an app/website.
   **A:** I like reddit and overall the lfg subreddit is full of good people, but also getting a app/website with the user base needed to sustain it is very difficult.
 There is [now a web page to subscribe](https://readpnw.dev/lfg) to the bot easily however.

-* **Q:** Why can't I use this bot if I choose to remain unvaccinated?
-  **A:** Do you know why doctor's and nurses around the world are exhausted?
-It's because people are not getting vaccinated, keep getting Covid-19, and ending up in the hospital.
-People are dying from Covid-19 every day, some people are dying because Covid-19 patients make hospitals unable to care for other treatable issues.
-It's a tiny little shot in the arm, and then you move on with your life.
-If you don't like it, and still refuse to get vaccinated, F*** You!
-I hope there is always a tiny rock in all your shoes that you can never get out.

 Have a question, that is not answered here?
 [Send the developer a message](https://www.reddit.com/message/compose/?to=Perfekthuntr&subject=LFG%20Notification%20Bot%20Question)